Alen Stajcic: Australia women

 As of September 2014, Stajcic was appointed full-time head coach of the Australian women's national football team, the Matildas.
 In the 2015 Women's World Cup in Canada, they became the first senior Australian National Football Team to win a knockout match in a World Cup when they defeated Brazil 1–0 in the Round of 16 before losing 1–0 to Japan in the quarter-finals.
-Earlier in 2014, Stajcic had led the Matildas in an Interim capacity, to a Silver Medal at the Asian Championships.
+Earlier in 2014, Stajcic had led the Matildas in an Interim capacity, to a silver medal at the Asian Championships.

 In March 2016, the Matildas qualified for the Olympic Games for the first time in 12 years, eliminating World Cup finalists Japan in the process.
 The Matildas topped the Asian Qualifying group and were undefeated in the tournament.
 The Matildas subsequently attained their highest-ever FIFA Ranking of 5.
 At the 2016 Rio Olympics Australia were grouped with Canada, Germany and Zimbabwe.
 Australia progressed through to the quarter-finals, where they were beaten 7–6 on penalties by hosts Brazil after a 0–0 draw.

-Despite qualifying for the 2019 Women's World Cup, Stajcic was sacked from his position by Football Federation Australia for reasons that were not made clear by the FFA at the time of the sacking, with FFA board member Heather Reid making cryptic remarks about how people "would be shocked" if they knew the reasons, with leaks to the media resulting in Lucy Zelic claiming the facts were legally confidential.
+Despite qualifying for the 2019 Women's World Cup, Stajcic was sacked from his position by Football Federation Australia for reasons that were not made clear by the FFA at the time of the sacking, with FFA board member Heather Reid making cryptic remarks about how people "would be shocked" if they knew the reasons, with leaks to the media resulting in Lucy Zelić claiming the facts were legally confidential.
 Australian player Sam Kerr posted on Twitter saying "My trust was in Staj to lead us to the World Cup final & I believe he was the best coach for that".
 Stajcic took legal action against the FFA for the sacking and the veil of secrecy behind it, and in May 2019 this legal action lead to a settlement with a 'six figure' settlement accounting for the loss of potential World Cup bonuses and reputation damage.
 Heather Reid said in a statement following the settlement, "I apologise unreservedly for the damage, distress and hurt that I have caused to Alen Stajcic as a professional football coach".